Motorcycle Chain Wear Calculator

 Check if your motorcycle chain is worn and needs replacement.

-Enter measured chain length and compare to spec to calculate stretch percentage and remaining life.
+Enter measured chain length to calculate stretch percentage and remaining life.

 Motorcycle Chain Wear Formula